It’s easy to think of films in terms of

 The originals we constructed from old press camera flash battery packs and other pieces of hardware.

-Wilson – Castaway
+4. Wilson – Castaway

-You can buy your very own Wilson, on the Wilson sports website.
+It’s also worth noting that you can buy your very own Wilson, on the Wilson sports website.

-The Ring – Lord of the Rings
+5. The Ring – Lord of the Rings

-The One Ring to rule them all is an artefact that’s central to the plot in J.R.R Tolkeins Lord of the Rings.
 The ring for the films was designed and created by Jens Hansen Gold & Silversmith in Nelson, New Zealand.
 There’s nothing particularly special or interesting about the way it looks, but it’s still an iconic prop that we couldn’t leave off the list.